 Above and beyond all this, Moringa also contains isothiocyanates, flavonoids, and phenolic acid, which have anti-inflammatory properties.
 It’s no wonder this plant is referred to as a ‘Miracle Tree!’

-3 ways to include Moringa powder in your diet
+3 ways to include moringa powder in your diet

-1. Sip on warm moringa tea
+1. Sip on warm moringa tea or latte

 Although moringa powder is not completely soluble in water, it is the best way to make tea to make sure you are getting all the benefits.
 By simply steeping dried leaves in hot water and discarding them, one would be throwing away most of the essential nutrients.